hugomg/lullaby/README.md

 Lullaby HTML templates
 ======================

-Lullaby is a stream-based, Turing-complete template library for HTML.
-It helps you write complex HTML documents and lets you use familiar Lua constructs instead of forcing you to learn a whole new templating language.
+Lullaby is a stream-based, Turing-complete HTML template library that helps you write complex documents using familiar Lua constructs instead of a brand new templating language.
 Its a bit similar to Ruby's [Markaby](https://github.com/markaby/markaby), Perl's [Template::Declare](http://search.cpan.org/~alexmv/Template-Declare-0.46/lib/Template/Declare.pm) and Haskell's [Blaze](http://jaspervdj.be/blaze/).

-Lullaby is written in pure Lua and should be compatible with versions 5.1 and 5.2
+Lullaby is written in pure Lua and should be compatible with Lua versions 5.1 and 5.2

 ##Contents
 * [Instalation](#instalation)